FPES Learning Commons

 Class Visits 2nd-5th Grades (Flexible Schedule)

-Native American Scavenger Hunt-The fourth graders enjoyed researching Native Americans during the Native American scavenger hunt.
+American Revolution-The fourth graders enjoyed researching the American Revolution during the American Revolution scavenger hunt.

-Westward Expansion Scavenger Hunt-Fifth graders participated in the Westward Expansion scavenger hunt.
+Industrial Revolution and World War I-Fifth graders participated in the Industrial Revolution and the World War I scavenger hunts.
 The competition among teams was fierce!

 Check out our new FlipGrid Book Review Station!